 Validate your design

 Before you get too far into developing your app, you should validate your design or prototype against guidelines, user impressions, and requirements to avoid having to rework it later.
-Each feature has a set of UX guidelines to help you polish your app, and a set of Store requirements that you must meet to publish your app in the Windows Store.
+Each feature has a set of UX guidelines to help you polish your app, and a set of Store requirements that you must meet to publish your app in the Microsoft Store.
 You can use the Windows App Certification Kit to test for technical compliance with Store requirements.
 You can also use the performance tools in Microsoft Visual Studio to make sure that you're giving your users a great experience in every scenario.